FormatterKit/FormatterKit/README.md

 - Spanish (`es`)
 - Swedish (`sv`)

-If you'd like to contribue an additional localization, feel free to [open a new pull request](https://github.com/mattt/FormatterKit/pulls).
+If you'd like to contribute an additional localization, feel free to [open a new pull request](https://github.com/mattt/FormatterKit/pulls).

 ## Demo